|

 To consider approval for delegation of authority to Council’s Chief Executive for awarding the Cromwell Memorial Hall/Events Centre design tender.

-That the Cromwell Community Board A. Receives the report and accepts the level of significance.
-B. Approves appropriate delegation of authority to Council’s Chief Executive for awarding the Cromwell Memorial Hall/Events Centre design tender, within the previously approved budget of $2,200,000. |
+B. Approves appropriate delegation of authority to Council’s Chief Executive for awarding the Cromwell Memorial Hall/Events Centre design tender, within the previously approved budget of $2,200,000.

 2. Background